Talk for Writing

 Talk for Writing further allows children to rehearse the structure and sequence of a piece of writing and guides how the text should sound - its style and voice.
 It also encourages them to generate and rehearse appropriate language and grammar as they work collaboratively to plan, draft and improve their writing.

-Talk for Writing builds on 3 key stages:
+The Talk for Writing process is underpinned by three key stages:

 Stage 1 – imitation